DanielBMarkham/Info-Ops/manuscript/chapter22.md

 Every kick-ass project I've ever been associated with had several instances where the team drastically re-imagined what the solution would look like and how they would deliver it.
 It always resulted in less work, more value, and happier customers.
 It's the last dot, "Building The Right Things".
 So where's that in the processes we've been talking about?

 I don't know if anything's  missing.
 I don't know if this has to be a meeting.
 I don't think so.
 But being able to rework and simplify what you're doing is a critical part of intellectually owning the problem.
 I wouldn't trust a team that didn't do it.
-Like all of the dots on the wheel of pain, it's important stuff that happens all the time while are thinking.
+Like all of the dots on the wheel of pain, it's important stuff that happens all the time while people are thinking.
 Not a meeting.
-You are restating your backlog, right?
+You are restating your backlog as you go along, right?
+You're not creating some electronic system set in stone that nobody can change the structure of, are you?

 I always worry about whether we're building the right thing and keep bringing it up until I see others start worrying about it too.
 Are we doing this the smart way?
 But most likely not a meeting.
 I'm thinking that "Do smart stuff" wouldn't look so good on the team calendar.
 Plus we'd all have to save all of our intelligent remarks for just that one meeting, since you don't use them early in the week and then run out.